pplg-smk-metland/metschoo-library/README.md

 pnpm lint
 ```

+### Supabase

+This project already has the Supabase CLI installed as a dependency, you can run
+it with `pnpm supabase`.
+For local development You have to have Docker installed
+locally.
+I recommend Docker Desktop.
+If you don't want to have Docker, you can
+connect directly to cloud.
+To initialize run `pnpm supabase start`, it will take
+a while at first.
+Then `pnpm supabase db reset` to migrate and seed all local dev
+data.
+Read more at [supabase's official docs](https://supabase.com/docs/guides/cli/getting-started).

 ### Todo

 The codebase is really messy at the moment.
 If you would like to help, here are